nginxinc/nginx-openid-connect/README.md

 $ docker run -d -p 8010:8010 -v $PWD:/etc/nginx/conf.d nginx-plus nginx -g 'daemon off; load_module modules/ngx_http_js_module.so;'
 ```

+### Running behind another proxy or load balancer
+When NGINX Plus is deployed behind another proxy, the original protocol and port number are not available.
+NGINX Plus needs this information to construct the URIs it passes to the IdP and for redirects.
+By default NGINX Plus looks for the X-Forwarded-Proto and X-Forwarded-Port request headers to construct these URIs.

 ## Configuring your IdP

   * Create an OpenID Connect client to represent your NGINX Plus instance